 Representing itself as the voice of small business, NFIB has chapters in 50 states.
 In addition to free webinars on small business issues, members benefit from the combined purchasing power of the association for discounts on workers' compensation and health insurance, as well as shipping and office supplies.
-Members also have access to business resources with answers pertinent to small business, such as starting and running a business, labor and staffing issues, legal questions, marketing and advertising queries, and financing and accounting help.
+Members also have access to business resources with answers pertinent to small business, such as starting and running a business, labor and staffing issues, legal questions, marketing and advertising queries, financing and accounting help, and government contracting.

 The Institute describes itself as part think tank and part solutions center, and lists its goals as growing and expanding: 1) the manufacturing sector; 2) individual manufacturing companies in the U.S.; and 3) a world-class manufacturing workforce.
 A division of NAM, the Institute is partnering with the University of Phoenix to offer a Manufacturing Skills Certification with a degree program so that students and workers can attain the real skills necessary to be employed, or reemployed, in the manufacturing industry.
 Companies and entrepreneurs can also partner with The Institute on manufacturing strategies, and projects to improve competitiveness and innovation in their region.

 Today's manufacturer must have reliable information at every step of the way, or every step of the supply chain, in order to stay competitive and weather economic uncertainties.
 Whether it is research and technology, workplace safety in the factory or shipping options to the customer, a good resource list can make the job easier and get the widget made more profitably.
 This section provides summaries of and links to government and private resources that will keep those gears running smoothly.